Matt Ballin: Early years

-Although he was born in Nanango, Queensland, Australia, Ballin grew up in Kingaroy and attended Kingaroy State High School where his father was the school principal.
+Although he was born in Nanango, Queensland, Ballin grew up in Kingaroy and attended Kingaroy State High School where his father was the school principal.

 Ballin played his junior football with the Kingaroy Red Ants, and although he played in the lower grades with the Brisbane Broncos, he did not play first grade for the club.

 Playing career

 2005-2014

 Ballin signed with Sydney based club Manly-Warringah and made his NRL debut in Round 2 of the 2007 NRL season when the Sea Eagles defeated the Wests Tigers 19–8 at Leichhardt Oval, scoring a try in his first grade debut.

 Ballin played in Manly's record breaking 40–0 victory over the Melbourne Storm in the 2008 NRL Grand Final where he was the game's first try scorer.

 Ballin played in the 2011 NRL Grand Final giving Ballin his second NRL premiership as a player.